gwbres/systemctl/README.md

 ## TODO

 * [ ] parse all known attributes in `from_systemctl`
-* [ ] systemctl status seems to return an errorcode when service is "dead".
-We should find a correct condition on the error code, to permit stdout parsing / interpretation
+* [ ] currently we study (try to parse) stdio result from systemctl() invokation, without testing the exit status, which is bad.
+This is due to the fact that we get apparently get an error code, on existing units that currently have a `dead` state